 Distinct features found in the High Line, Phase 2 are the Chelsea Thicket; Wildflower Field; 23rd Street Lawn; Philip A. and Lisa Maria Falcone Flyover; and the 26th Street Viewing Spur.
 See a map and these Park features in detail at Friends of the High Line.

-Section 2 is “narrower and straighter, bounded on both sides by an eclectic mix of historic warehouses, residential buildings and new development.
-The scale is much more intimate, intense, even voyeuristic, creating a feeling of being more removed from the big city and more immersed in the neighborhood,” (Read the entire profile from the ASLA, 2013).
+Section 2 is: “narrower and straighter, bounded on both sides by an eclectic mix of historic warehouses, residential buildings and new development.
+The scale is much more intimate, intense, even voyeuristic, creating a feeling of being more removed from the big city and more immersed in the neighborhood,” (ASLA, 2013).

 “The second phase route runs parallel to Tenth Avenue, one of the principal north-south traffic arteries.
 The corridor is less variable in width and often narrower than in the first phase.
 The second phase route is also farther from the Hudson River, which forms a dramatic backdrop to some of the first phase design.
 About one third of the second phase is elevated about 8 feet (2.5 meters) above the planting beds below, so that pedestrians walk on a metal structure called the Philip A. and Lisa Maria Falcone Flyover.
 Its alignment is gracefully off center, resulting in planting beds on the east side that are about three times wider than those on the west.

 Except for some tree species, such as magnolias, amelanchier and sassafras still becoming established, visitors look down on the vegetation rather than see it at eye level.
 As the vegetation has grown, the effect is of walking through the upper story of a young forest, and descending back to the “forest floor” as either end of the skyway meets the existing elevation of the trestle.”
 Cantor, Greenroofs.com 2013